-- 6 large, free-range egg yolks
+- 6 large egg yolks (preferably free-range)

-- Over low heat, stir constantly and gradually the custard will start to thicken.
-It is important you do not do not speed this process up or you run the risk of the sauce curdling and even worse burning.and even worse burning.
+- Over low heat, stir constantly until the custard starts to thicken.
+It is important you do not try to speed up this process by raising the heat because you run the risk of the sauce curdling, and even worse, burning.

-Don't be confused by pastry cream, also known as creme patisserie when making custard sauce.
-Pastry cream is much thicker and is used in making classic patisserie, it is not a pouring sauce like custard.
+Note: Don't confuse custard sauce with pastry cream, also known as crème pâtissière.
+Pastry cream is much thicker and is used in making classic pastries, it is not a pouring sauce like custard.

 - Brandy Custard Sauce: The classic custard comes into play at Christmas when it is teamed with traditional Christmas pudding.
 There are several sauces served with the pudding, but a brandy custard is always popular.
 Using this recipe, at the very end of cooking and after passing it through the sieve, stir in 6 tablespoons (or to taste) of good-quality brandy.
 It is not recommended to serve brandy sauce to children.